About Rio Grande Valley Partnership

 "One Region, One Voice"

-The Rio Grande Valley Partnership, with its prestigious, sixty-eight year legacy of building businesses in South Texas, exists to cultivate opportunities.
+The Rio Grande Valley Partnership, with its prestigious, seventy one year legacy of building businesses in South Texas, exists to cultivate opportunities.

 Created in 1944, it unites a diverse and distinguished roster of leadership from across four counties.